conficient/BlazorWizardDemo/README.md

 the `Tab` and the parent `TabSet`.

 This design is simple and works well.
 Each each `Tab` has to render some content for the menu, which allows the Tabs to 'exist' in the render.

-Ideally I want the parent wizard render the menu.
+A Wizard would be slightly different, as each step would need to be enabled or disabled based on whether it was 'complete'.

+The wizard would also have a [Next] and [Prev] buttons.

-What we want is a wizard component that contains a number of steps:
+So we want a wizard component that contains a number of steps.
+My first idea was to allow each step to be a custom component containing the content for the step, and also implementing an interface.

-but it would be great if we could do this:
 ```
 <Wizard>
   <Step1 />